 A generator is a server-side component written in Java which produces an XML response from a content request.
 Berlioz libraries provide a number of built-in generators for common use cases.

-These settings can be found on the Advanced Options tab of the Group config page located under the Admin tab.
+These settings can be found in Advanced Options on the group configuration page located under group administration.
 For more information about the API, see Service: edit-group.

 Is a value used to cluster, or differentiate, groups.
-Typically the name of an individual or organization, the “owner” is visible through the List groups page under the Admin menu.
-The owner value is set through the Advanced options tab of the Group config option under the Admin menu.
+Typically the name of an individual or organization, the “owner” is visible through the projects and groups page under the system admin menu.
+The owner value is set through the advanced options tab of the group configuration option under the admin menu.
 See the following screens.

 An HTTP servlet is a server-side component that receives and responds to requests from clients to perform a particular task or retrieve data over HTTP.